 “There is no reason to be in a panic,” states Zhou.
 “I will be pretty ready for this.”
 Although he's found preparing stressful and exciting at the same time, Huey agrees!
 “I've been busy practicing and having lessons to make sure that I'm in tip top shape when I perform in August.”

-Renowned Pianists Perform in Concert
+Performances of a Lifetime: Renowned Pianists in Concert

 Another cornerstone and highlight of the week is the presence of more than a dozen renowned guest artists, including the head of piano from N.Y.’s famed Juilliard music school.